AzureTechCommunity/Lightning-Talks/talks/app_service_web.md

 :::

-## That's cool, how about the new App Service Static Web Apps❓
+## That's cool, how about the new Azure Static Web Apps Apps❓

 ::: notes